 A Destructive Feedback Loop

 Scientists have been wrestling with the question of natural disasters linked to climate change since about 2003.
-At that time, the prevailing view was that a warming planet would have some effect on future weather events, but that they would be difficult to predict with any clarity.
+At that time, the prevailing view was that a warming planet would have some effect on future weather events.
+But it was thought they would be difficult to predict with any clarity.

 That view has since shifted dramatically.
 In fact, there is now an emerging branch of science dedicated specifically to this field of study, called climate change attribution science.
 In a breakthrough paper which helped prove the validity of this field, scientists demonstrated that climate change effectively doubles the risk of an individual heat wave occurring.

-To put it another way, scientists are growing increasingly confident drawing parallels between major storm events, as well as wildfires, and the mechanics of climate change.
+Essentially scientists are growing increasingly confident drawing parallels between major storm events and the mechanics of climate change.
 In the wake of every recent natural disaster, there’s been much conversation and controversy surrounding the idea of attributing climate change to, say, the Camp Fire in California.

 The link between catastrophic wildfires and climate change is particularly worrisome.
 California’s Camp Fire is contained now, but it burned for two weeks, destroyed 19,000 buildings and killed 85 individuals.
 As mentioned, higher temperatures across the globe mean worsening drought conditions and conditions ripe for wildfires even in places where these events are not common, such as above the arctic circle.
 But this is now an increasingly common phenomenon now that the planet’s average temperature is rising steadily.